Honors & Awards

 Freshman (2025-26)

-Kaleigh Babineaux opened the spring season with a career-best finish, tying for 17th at the UCF Challenge - presented by PDI in Orlando (Jan.
+Babineaux, who owns a team-best six top-25 finishes this season, opened the spring with a tied for 17th at the UCF Challenge - presented by PDI in Orlando (Jan.
 25-27).
 She managed three rounds of even-par 72 on the 6,392-yard layout of the Eagle Creek Golf Club, completing the event with a three-round total of 216 (E).

-Babineaux joined the Nebraska women’s golf team as a true freshman in 2025-26 and kicked off her college career by competing as an individual outside the Husker lineup at the Sam Golden Invitational (Sept.
+Babineaux kicked off her college career by competing as an individual outside the Husker lineup at the Sam Golden Invitational (Sept.
 8-9).
-She completed the event with a three-round total of 219 (+3) that included a career-best 71 (-1) in the second round on the par-72, 6,343-yard Oakmont Country Club in Corinth, Texas.
+She completed the event with a three-round total of 219 (+3) that included a second-round 71 (-1) on the 6,343-yard layout of the Oakmont Country Club in Corinth, Texas.

 Her performance in Texas helped her earn a lineup spot at the Colonel Wollenberg Ptarmigan Ram Invitational the next time out for the Huskers.
 She made the most of the event by tying for 24th as Nebraska's No. 3 individual finisher with a 147 (+3) in the rain-shortened tournament.
 Babineaux opened with a 75 (+3) before posting an impressive even-par 72 in challenging conditions to close the second round before the final round of the tournament was canceled on the second day.